Brazzelhuber/Aquaponik_Steuerung/README.md

 ## Structure of the program

-Can be seen in the second picture of the German section
+Displayed in the second picture of the German section

 ## Special features of the program (1): control with arrays